littlemountainman/littlemountainman.github.io/_posts/2025-05-07-smithwaterman.md

 ## The Code

 The complete implementation is available on GitHub.
 It includes:
-- A modern C++23 core implementation
+- A modern C++20 core implementation
 - Example usage with performance benchmarks

-## What's Next?

-I'm currently working on adding GPU acceleration using CUDA to push the performance even further.
-The goal is to make sequence alignment as fast as possible while maintaining accuracy and flexibility.

 ## Try It Yourself